Breathe wellbeing service

 Our qualified counsellors are providing wellbeing calls offering solution-focused, practical support.

 We understand that during these challenging times protecting our physical and mental health is absolutely critical.

-Our expert team of qualified counsellors are providing wellbeing calls.
-We can check in on members of your team and offer psychologically informed, solution-focused, practical support.
+Our expert team of qualified counsellors can provide wellbeing calls to members of your team and offer psychologically informed, solution-focused, practical support.

 Whether the issue is struggling to sleep, feeling low, anxiety or difficulty coping, our counsellors can provide advice, techniques and strategies to help improve and sustain wellbeing.